FAQ

 Q. How do we buy and sell shares of the Fund?

 A. First, you have to open an account.
 Under the ACCESS AND FORMS tab on this website, there are downloadable forms for New Account Application, as well as forms for additional Purchase and for Withdrawal and Redemption.
-In addition, your Vestry must determine who is authorized to make purchases of sell shares in the account and complete a Change of Authorized Individuals form, which specifies those named as authorized to purchase or sell shares.
+In addition, your Vestry must determine who is authorized to make purchases of sell shares in the account and complete a Form to CHANGE AUTHORIZED INDIVIDUALS, which specifies those named as authorized to purchase or sell shares.
 Once those forms are completed those authorized individuals may access the Fund to purchase or sell shares via telephone.

 Q. What happens when officers in the Parish change?

-A. When an authorized individual leaves his or her position, your Vestry should identify newly authorized individuals to the servicing agent, Mutual Shareholder Services, by updating your account via the Change of Authorized Individuals form.
+A. When authorized individuals leave their position, your Vestry should identify newly authorized individuals to the servicing agent, Mutual Shareholder Services, by updating your account via the Form to CHANGE AUTHORIZED INDIVIDUALS.
 If you do not notify us that an individual is no longer authorized to enter orders, that person will continue to have the ability to send instructions to the Fund.
-However, money will only be sent to the address of record, either at the bank account specified on the account application form, or to the mailing address specific in the account application form.
+However, money will only be sent to the address of record, either at the bank account specified on the account application form, or to the specific mailing address in the account application form.

 Q. How does money get to us when we redeem or sell shares?